Interactions of bright and dark solitons with localized $\mathcal{PT}$-symmetric potentials: Introduction

 \section{Introduction}

 Losses are a ubiquitous feature appearing in all kinds of optical systems.
-In most cases, losses are considered as a detrimental feature, which must be compensated by a properly introduced gain or feeding beam, in internally and externally driven systems, respectively \cite{1}.
-However, losses may play a positive role too, helping to stabilize modes which otherwise would not exist.
-An example is a possibility to stabilize dissipative solitons in models of laser cavities which are described by complex Ginzburg-Landau (CGL) equations.
-The simplest version of the CGL equation with the spatially uniform linear gain and cubic loss gives rise to exact solutions in the form of chirped sech pulses \cite{2}, but they are unstable, as the linear gain destabilizes the zero background around the solitons.
-A possibility to stabilize the solitons was proposed in Ref. \cite{3}, making use of dual-core couplers, with the linear gain acting in one core, and linear loss -- in the other.
-In that system, the stable pulse exists, as an \textit{ attractor}, along with an unstable counterpart of a smaller amplitude, which plays the role of a separatrix between attraction basins of the stable pulse and stable zero solution.
-The use of similar settings for the generation of stable plasmonic solitons \cite{8}, and for the creation of stable two-dimensional dissipative solitons and vortices in laser systems with the feedback described by the linearly coupled stabilizing equation \cite{9}, have been proposed too.
+In most cases, losses are considered as a detrimental factor, which must be compensated by a properly introduced gain or feeding beam, in internally and externally driven systems, respectively~\cite{rosanov07}.
+However, losses may play a positive role too, helping one to stabilize modes which otherwise would not exist or would be unstable.
+An example is the possibility to stabilize dissipative solitons in laser cavities which are described by complex Ginzburg-Landau (CGL) equations.
+The simplest version of the CGL equation with the spatially uniform linear gain and cubic loss gives rise to exact solutions in the form of chirped sech pulses~\cite{pereira77}, but they are unstable, as the linear gain destabilizes the zero background around the solitons.
+A possibility to stabilize the solitons was proposed in Ref.~\onlinecite{malomed96}, making use of dual-core couplers, with the linear gain acting in one core, and linear loss, in the other.
+In that system, the stable pulse exists, as an \textit{attractor}, along with an unstable counterpart of a smaller amplitude, which plays the role of a separatrix between attraction basins of the stable pulse and stable zero solution.
+The use of similar settings for the generation of stable plasmonic solitons~\cite{marini11}, and for the creation of stable two-dimensional dissipative solitons and vortices in laser systems with the feedback described by the linearly coupled stabilizing equation~\cite{paulau10}, have been proposed too.

-In this connection, it is relevant to stress a crucial difference between dissipative solitons, which are found, in particular, in the linearly-coupled systems with the separated gain and loss \cite{7,9}, and solitons in conservative media.
-Stable dissipative solitons exist as isolated attractors, selected as modes which provide for the balance between gain and loss in the system \cite{14}.
-On the contrary, in conservative settings, including various models of nonlinear optics \cite{KA}, solitons exist in continuous families, rather than as isolated solutions.
+In this connection, it is relevant to stress a crucial difference between dissipative solitons, which are found, in particular, in the linearly coupled systems with the separated gain and loss~\cite{paulau10,malomed07}, and solitons in conservative media.
+Stable dissipative solitons exist as isolated attractors, selected as modes which provide for the balance between gain and loss in the system~\cite{malomed87}.
+In addition to the phase-independent gain, such stable solitons can be supported by parametric amplification~\cite{bara02}.
+On the contrary, in conservative settings, including various models of nonlinear optics~\cite{KA}, solitons exist in continuous families, rather than as isolated solutions.